 Delaware Department of Education

 The Delaware Department of Education COVID-19 webpage includes the new Returning to School Guidance, reopening criteria and information, and FAQs on reopening district and charter schools.
 The webpage also includes learning activities, districts/charters remote learning plans, resources for accessing free Wi-Fi, and guidance on Individuals with Disabilities Education Act and free appropriate public education (FAPE).
 Some resources are offered in multiple languages.

 Florida Department of Education

-The State of Florida provides a number of links for schools, educators, and parents through its Department of Education’s website, which includes links to district reopening plans.
+The State of Florida provides a number of links to resources for schools, educators, and parents through its Department of Education’s website, which includes links to district reopening plans.
 "Reopening Florida's Schools and the CARES Act" is among these resources.